QCIF-SustainableFutures/roboflow-training/README.md

 # A masterclass on computer vision and Roboflow

-This repository contains the resources for the Roboflow and computer vision training to WildObs, QCIF and DETSI.
+This repository contains the resources for the [Roboflow](https://roboflow.com/) and computer vision training to [WildObs Australia](https://wildobs.org.au/), [QCIF](https://www.qcif.edu.au/) and [DETSI](https://www.detsi.qld.gov.au/).

 The training was held on 2025-04-11 at UQ.

 The slides are available in the `slides` directory.
 The slides were created in Quarto.
-The Quarto theme was slightly modified from the original version that can be found [here](https://github.com/grantmcdermott/quarto-revealjs-clean).
+The Quarto theme used in the slides was slightly modified from the original version that can be found [here](https://github.com/grantmcdermott/quarto-revealjs-clean).

 The images used in the slides are available in the `assets` directory.
 The original images were created in Canva and screenshots were taken from the interface.

+The reason for this training was to provide a brief introduction to computer vision and Roboflow (as a tool to build computer vision models).

 The training covered the following topics:
 - **Module 1**: AI, Deep Learning, and Computer Vision